Mehitable E. Woods: Early life and education

 Mehitable (nickname, "Hetty") E. Owen was born on the banks of Lake Champlain, in Georgia, Vermont, September 28, 1813.
 She was the youngest of seven children (five surviving) born to Julius and Mehitable "Hettie" (Cassel) Owen.
 Her father was a native of Salisbury, Connecticut, and an uncle of Ethan Allen, of American Revolution fame.
 Her family was of Welsh origin and descended from one of two brothers who came to the United States during Colonial days, and who took an active part in the American Revolutionary War.
 Her grandfather, Owen, was a man of remarkable longevity, having lived more than 100 years.
 The father emigrated from Connecticut to Vermont, where he married Miss Cassel, a lady of French origin, her people having come to this country with Gen. LaFayette.
 She died in Vermont, and the husband married again.
 Following the example of his Revolutionary ancestors, he served in the War of 1812.
 Having removed westward to Harvard, Illinois, he there spent his last days, attaining almost the age of one hundred years.

 Woods received a very limited education.
 Her mother having died when she was quite small and her father marrying again, at the age of twelve years, she went to live in the home of a Mr. Mears, a Deacon in the Congregational church, thus to make a living with her own hands.
-Later, she went to the home of a sister, with whom she removed to New York City.
+Later, she went to the home of a sister, with whom she moved to New York City.

 Career

 Marriages

 In the early 1830s, she married Howard Cooper, possibly in Bombay, New York but they divorced.
 About 1835, she joined a sister in Harvard, Illinois where she met and married Gilbert M. Fox, a native of Ohio.
 He was of English descent, and a carpenter by trade.
 In 1839, they started for Fairfield, Iowa, arriving on the day of the first election in this city, June 27.
-Mr. Fox purchased a lot and the following year, erected the house in which Mrs. Woods now lives, which was then known as the "big house."
+Mr. Fox purchased a lot and the following year, erected the house in which Mrs. Woods later lived, which was then known as the "big house."
 He was a first-class mechanic and erected many dwellings for the early settlers, besides assisting in the erection of the first courthouse.
 The first house, however, in which they lived was a primitive log dwelling with a stick chimney.
 Mr. Fox died in 1844.

 Three years later, she married Parish Ellis, an early settler, and also a mechanic.
 He died in 1851.

 In 1857, she wed Joel Woods, a tailor by trade.
 In 1858, he went to Colorado and engaged in mining, and so earned the esteem of his fellow miners that he was elected to the Legislature.
 While hunting in Arizona, he was shot and killed by mistake.
 His remains were buried at Ft.
 Whipple.